 Congressional Proceedings.
-There is little doubt entertained that the Senate will pass the House bill, to repeal the thirteenth section of an Act. which authorized the President to grant amnesty or pardon to Confederates, who were engaged in the late ington, that a majority of the Republican members of the House will favor the proposition, to abolish the existing government of the ten unrepresented States, and reduce them to the condition of Territories.
+There is little doubt entertained that the the condition of Territories.
 It is thought. howevers by many, that such a measure will never become a law.
 Some of the bitterest Radicals in Congress are opposed to it, on Constitutional grounds-whilst some think it altogether inexpedient and unwise, so that, it is hardly possibly that it can command a two-thirds vote in both branches of Congress.
-It is thought that the hostility of the majority in both Houses, to any measure that might bene fit the cotton growing States, forbids the hope of any invorable legislation in the matter of war.
-There is a general impression at Washrepealing the cotton tax.
-If the tax is taken off. will be thought the infinence of the New England cotton vanufacturers.
-Notwith-standing it was generally understood that a majority of the judges of the United States majority of the judges of the United Flates District Court, were in favor of deciding a-gainst the constitutionality of the test onth, yet, po judicially promulgated decision has been made.
-It is said, hencever, that the Court will shortly announce its decision, which, it is generally believed will be against the legality of the math.
-There seems to be the legality of the oath.
-There seems to be no doubt with well informed persons at Washington, that Congress will soon pass a bill conferring unqualified suffrage upon the ne-groes of the District of Columbia.
-Such a measure passed the flouse at the last sension, but it was postponed then by the Senate.
-With regard to the impeachment of the President, the first move in that direction was made oy Eckley of Obio, who presented a petition from one hundred and fifty-two citizens of Stark. county.
-Ohie, demanding his in peachment, on the ground of Mr. Johnson's usurpation of rights and abure of power-selling pardons-neglect to execute laws-abuse of power in appointments and removals from other-inciting the people to disobey laws, &c.
-In the House, the bill to exclude the representatives from the ten Southern States, from future Congresses, has passed by a solid Radical vote -and the bill to prevent those States from voting in future elections for President, was postponed for a day or two-but will undoubtedly pass.
-Several of the Conservative Re-publicans, expressed their disapprobation to both of these measures, but, it had little effect with the majority of the House.
+It is thought that the hostility of the majority in both Houses, to any measure that might bene fit the cotton growing States, forbids the hope of any invorable legislation in the matter of repealing the cotton tax.
+If the tax is taken off. will be thought the infinence of the New England cotton manufacturers.
+Notwithstanding it was generally understood that a majority of the judges of the United States District Court, were in favor of deciding a-gainst the constitutionality of the test onth. yet, po judicially promulgated decision has been made.
+It is said, however, that the Court will shortly announce its decision, which, it is generally believed will be against the legality of the oath.
+There seems to be no doubt with well informed persons at Washington, that Congress will seen pass a bill conferring unqualified suffrage upon the ne-groes of the District of Columbia.
+Such a measure passed the House at the last sersion, but it was postponed then by the Senate.
+With regard to the impeachment of the President, first move in that direction was made by Eckley of Ohio, who presented a petition from one han ired and fifty-two citizens of Stark. county.
+Ohio, demanding his in peachment, on the ground of Mr. Johnson's usurpation of rights and abuze of power-selling pardons-neglect to execute laws-abuse of power in appointments and removals from other-incitling the people to disobey laws, &c.
+In the House, the bill to exclude the representatives from the ten Southern States, from future Congresses, has passed by a solid Radical voie -and the bill to prevent those States from voting in future elections for President, was postponed for a day or two-but will undoubtedly pass.
+Several of the Conservative Republicans, expressed their disapprobation to both of these measures, but, it had little effect with the majority of the House.
 There is no good reason to hope for anything better from the Senate.
-Wilson has given notice that he will introduce a bill to continue in force the Freedmen's Bureau - and he will cer-tainly have it passed.
+Wilson has given notice that he will introduce a bill to continue in force the Freedmen's Bureau-and he will certainly have it passed.
 The revengeful and malicious bill, to repeal the statute of limitation so far as it applies to treason and capital offences, came up for consideration, but it was opposed by several Radicals, and when put to the vote it was lost by 39 to 37, in the Senate.
-With malicious artifice, and true Yankee instincts, they have brought up in the house, a measure, to give to the loyal States the right to tax national banks in lieu of State claims for war expenses -so, the seconding States, will be debarred the right of taxing
+With malicious artifice, and true to Yankee instincts, they have brought up in the House, a measure, to give to the loyal States the right to tax national banks in lieu of State claimin for war expenses -so, the seceding States, will be debarred the right of taxing